AUM som somaya namah

 AUM hreem shreem chandraya namah

 Characteristics and Qualities

-The private, withdrawing, imaginative, sanctuary-seeking, research-oriented Chandra-12 tends to seek the companionship of a partner with qualities of bhava-6.
+Private, withdrawing, imaginative, sanctuary-seeking, research-oriented Chandra-12 tends to seek the companionship of a partner with pronounced qualities of aribhava-6.

 7th-from Chandra in bhava-12